Chemichemi Health Services

 • Older adults: Levels may be slightly higher.

-(Always check with your doctor for lab-specific ranges.)
+(Always check with your health provider for lab-specific ranges.)

 Liver Function Tests